Bash, the good, bad and ugly

 The glue holding the internet together

 Bash is the language nobody chooses and everybody uses.
 It is the duct tape and baling wire holding the internet together: the install scripts, the CI pipelines, the cron jobs, the “quick” one-liner that has been running in production for nine years.
 You do not set out to write Bash; you reach for it because it is already there, on every server you will ever touch, and before you know it you have a 400-line script with feelings.
-In keeping with our series on programming languages, here is Bash in three acts.
+In keeping with our series on programming languages — we have given Python and Go the same three-act treatment — here is Bash in the dock.

 The Bourne-Again Shell arrived in 1989 as a free replacement for the original Bourne shell, and the pun in its name tells you most of what you need to know about its sense of humour.
 It is both an interactive command line and a scripting language, which is a large part of its enduring appeal: the commands you type to explore a system are the same commands you paste into a script to automate it.
 That dual nature is also the root of many of its quirks, because a syntax optimised for typing one line at a time is not the same syntax you would design for writing maintainable programs.